-The Lac du Flambeau Tribe Hazard Mitigation Plan is a living document that will provide guidance for reducing the impacts of natural hazards for future generations.
-In order for plan to continue to be relevant and useful for the Tribe, it will need to be updated to reflect changes in on the ground risks for the community, enhanced understanding of changing climate conditions, and the emergence of new issues of concern.
-To make sure this plan is accurate and current, it will be monitored, evaluated, and updated over its life.
+In order for this multi-hazard mitigation plan to continue to be relevant and useful for the Tribe, it will need to be updated to reflect changes in on the ground risks in the community, enhanced understanding of changing climate conditions, and the emergence of new issues of concern.
+This update process will be part of a standardized system to review activities and projects and monitor and track implementation.
+The effort will include: